dolmades/dolmades-cli/docs/MAIN.md

  * Docker+DockerHub: for the dolmades base images
  * udocker + proot: for user-level containerization
  * wine + winetricks: for running windows application in Linux
+ * lgogdownloader: for GOG support

 ### Features

+The focus in the 1.x release cycle will be put on support for GOG gaming.

-* **GOG games support:** generate template recipes for your personal GOG collection and installation is a breeze
+* **GOG gaming support:** generate template recipes for your personal GOG collection and installation is a breeze
 * **Ease-of-use:** supports major linux distros and require no special permissions
 * **Compatibility:** recipes create functional dolmades across various distros and system hardware
 * **Mobility:** cooked dolmades are designed to be portable across various distros and system hardware